algolia/docsearch/README.md

 [![DocSearch][1]][8]

-The easiest way to add search to your documentation.
-For free.
+The easiest way to add search to your documentation – for free.

 [![npm version][2]](https://npmjs.org/package/docsearch.js) [![build][3]](https://travis-ci.org/algolia/docsearch) [![coverage][4]](https://coveralls.io/github/algolia/docsearch) [![License][5]](./LICENSE) [![Downloads][6]](https://npm-stat.com/charts.html?package=docsearch.js) [![jsDelivr Hits][7]](https://www.jsdelivr.com/package/npm/docsearch.js)

-DocSearch will crawl your documentation website, push its content to an Algolia index, and allow you to add a dropdown search menu for your users to find relevant content in no time.
+DocSearch crawls your documentation website, pushes the content to an Algolia index, and provides a dropdown search menu for your users to find relevant content in no time.

 Check out our [website][8] for a complete explanation and documentation.